mohithkovela/assignment2019/README.md

 ## Tech Requirements
- - Use https://github.com/infinitered/ignite for generating the boiler plate

  - Try to componentise everything to the extent possible
  - Try to make components stateless
- - Use MobX for state management
+ - Use MobX or Redux for state management
- - Follow the design in Mockups to the extent possible
+ - Try to follow the design in Mockups to the extent possible
  - Make sure the unit tests are present

+## Optional
+ - You can use https://github.com/infinitered/ignite for generating the boiler plate

 ## Good to have
 - Make sure the code is sensibly modularized
 - Make sure the app runs on the iOS